 Short curriculum-relevant video lectures developed and delivered by top university academics

-MASSOLIT offers over 2184 short curriculum-relevant video lectures across the following subject collections: Classics, English Literature, History, and Philosophy.
+MASSOLIT offers over 3000 short curriculum-relevant video lectures across the following subject collections: Classics, English Literature, History, Philosophy, Government and Politics (NEW), and Psychology (NEW).

 With an average duration of 8-12 minutes each, lectures are designed and delivered by senior academics from top universities (including Oxford and Cambridge).